 The target annual incentive bonuses, as a percentage of base pay, for the executive officers in 2016 were 70% for Mr. Davis, 50% for Dr. Stankovic and 45% for Messrs.
 Baity, Moore and Young; provided that, since Mr. Young joined the Company in 2016 his bonus was pro-rated.
 For fiscal 2015, the target annual incentive bonuses were 70% for Mr. Davis, 50% for Dr. Stankovic and 45% for Messrs.
 Baity and Moore; provided that, since Dr. Stankovic joined the Company in 2015 his bonus was pro-rated; and for fiscal 2014 years, the target annual incentive bonuses were 40% for Messrs.
 Baity, Davis and Moore; provided that, since Mr. Davis joined the Company in 2014 his bonus was pro-rated.
 As with other compensation matters, these percentages were set around the 50th percentile of the applicable comparator group.
 For fiscal 2017, the target annual incentive bonuses, as a percentage of base pay, were unchanged from 2016.
-The Compensation Committee has the discretion to recommend bonus amounts to our Board from 0 to 150% of the applicable target percentage based on the performance of the individual executive officer, his functional area within the Company and the Company as whole.
-The Compensation Committee does not assess the achievement of our corporate goals on an individual or categorical basis, but rather reviews the Company's achievement of the corporate goals in their totality, taking into account the Company's overall performance for the year.
-The Compensation Committee also does not make a quantifiable assessment of total corporate goal achievement.
-Instead, corporate goal achievement as a whole is weighed with the other information available with respect to each executive officer's performance during the year and competitive market information.
+The Compensation Committee has the discretion to recommend bonus amounts to our Board from 0 to 150% of the applicable target percentage based on the performance of the individual executive officer, his functional area within the Company and the Company's achievement of the corporate goals on an individual or categorical basis, but rather reviews the Company's achievement of the corporate goals in their totality, taking into account the Company's overall performance for the year.
+The Compensation Committee also does not make a quantifiable assessment of total corporate goal achievement as a whole is weighed with the other information available with respect to each executive officer's performance during the year and competitive market information.